-27.-(1) Sections 23, 24, 25 and 26 shall not apply where Limitation on the acts referred to in those sections are related to-
+25.-(1) Sections 21, 22, 23 and 24 shall not apply where the acts referred to in those sections are related to-

-- protection. - (a) the use by a natural person exclusively for his own personal purposes; - (b) using short excerpts for reporting current events, to the extent justified by the purpose of providing current information; - (c) use solely for the purpose of face-to-face teaching activities or for scientific research; - (d) cases where, under Part II, a work can be used without the authorization of the owner of copyright.
+(a) the use by a natural person exclusively for his own personal purposes;

+(b) using short excerpts for reporting current events to the extent justified by the purpose of providing current information;

+(c) use solely for the purpose of face-to-face teaching activities or for scientific research;

+(d) cases where, under Part II, a work can be used without the authorization of the owner of copyright.

-(2) The permission under subsection (1) (a) shall not extend to the reproduction of any performance, sound recording or broadcast, in cases where reproduction would conflict with a normal exploitation of the performance, sound recording, or broadcast, or would otherwise unreasonably prejudice the legitimate interests of the owner of neighbouring rights.
+(2) The permission under paragraph (a) shall not extend to reproduction of any performance, sound recording or broadcast in cases where reproduction would conflict with a normal exploitation of the performance, sound recording or broadcast or would otherwise unreasonably prejudice the legitimate interests of the owner of neighbouring rights.

-Part VI
+Part VI Ownership and Assignment